 Which we will be hosting ‘live’ on Tuesday 30th June at 4pm Hong Kong / China time.

 It is very clear to me that it is the law firms with adaptive senior management that will survive.
 The best way to ensure that your firm is one of the winners is to listen and learn from what the buyers of legal services are telling you.
 Or, to put this as urgently as the current crisis requires and as did President Clinton during his presidential campaign: “It’s the Clients, Stupid”.

 “Law Firm leaders know that their clients are demanding Change.
 But change what?
 The legal industry urgently requires guidance form senior in-house counsel.”
 Paul Smith, Head of Professional Services at Calls9 and former Global Chairman of Eversheds-Sutherland, author and legal innovator.

 In-House Counsel actually want external law firms to both survive and prosper.
 But quite understandably, clients believe law firms should improve if they wish to remain relevant.
-And, as with many other things, Covid-19 is proving an accelerator of certain trends we have seen in the market for quite some time.
+And, as with many other things, Covid-19 is proving an accelerator of certain trends.
+That we have seen in the market for quite some time.
 And business practices, cultures and behaviours that were once tolerated pre- Covid-19 will have no place in “the New Normal”.
 So, if you are involved in external law firm management, I cordially invite you to be on the right side of history and register to “Beyond Black Swan: Positioning the Law Firm for the “New Normal”.